Magnus Carlsen: 2020

 From 10 to 26 January, Carlsen competed in the 82nd Tata Steel Chess Tournament.
-He finished in second place with a score of 8/13 (+3−0=10), two points behind the winner Caruana.
+He finished in second place with a score of 8/13 (+3−0=10), two points behind Caruana, who dominated the tournament.
 During the tournament, Carlsen surpassed Sergei Tiviakov's unbeaten streak in classical chess of 110 games.

 During the COVID-19 pandemic, which prompted the cancellation of many physical tournaments, Carlsen organized the Magnus Carlsen Invitational along with Chess24.
 Billed as "the first professional online chess tournament," the eight-player rapid tournament was held from 18 April to 3 May, with a $250,000 prize fund.
 The first phase consisted of a single round-robin, after which the top four players would advance to the playoffs.
 Carlsen won the event by defeating Hikaru Nakamura 2½–1½ in the final.

 Carlsen competed in the 8th Norway Chess from 5 to 16 October, which was the first elite over-the-board tournament held since social restrictions related to the COVID-19 pandemic were enforced.
 During the tournament, Carlsen's unbeaten streak in classical chess was ended by Jan-Krzysztof Duda.
 Carlsen had gone 125 games without defeat, a period spanning 2 years, 2 months and 10 days.
-He ultimately won the tournament with a round to spare, finishing on 19½ points, one point ahead of runner-up Alireza Firouzja.
+During his streak, he recorded 42 wins and 83 draws with an average opponent rating of 2745, equivalent to the rating typically held by a top-20 player in the world.
+Despite the setback, Carlsen won the tournament with a round to spare, finishing on 19½ points, one point ahead of runner-up Alireza Firouzja.

+In November, Carlsen played in the Skilling Open, the first leg of the Champions Chess Tour 2021.
+After advancing to the knockout stage, he won his matches against Anish Giri and Levon Aronian, but was beaten by Wesley So in the finals.
+In December, he played in the next leg of the tour, the Airthings Masters.
+He advanced to the knockout stage, but was eliminated by Daniil Dubov in the quarterfinals.